dimensional-archive/.github/profile/README.md

 ## Support

-I am not giving support for any of these projects.
+Support will not be given to any of these projects.
-However, you can join my server to talk to me!
+However, you can join my server to talk to us!

 ###### [Discord Server](https://discord.gg/8R4d8RydT4)